sagemath/sagewiki_to_gh-2022-10-10/faq.md

 [[http://www.math.union.edu/~dpvc/jsMath/download/jsMath-fonts.html]]

-If you are on Unix, ignore the instructions on the page and just unzip the fonts into your ~/.fonts directory.
+If you are on Linux/Unix, ignore the instructions on the page and just unzip the fonts into your ~/.fonts directory.
+You can also install the "jsmath-fonts" package.

 == Getting help ==
 === How do I get help? ===